Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 Where do democracies occur?

-Obviously, democracy is primarily a human concept.
-Democracy shows itself primarily in various governing bodies: legislatures, decision-making boards (school boards, boards of directors), and in more casual groups.
-It is said that pirates would vote regularly on important decisions.
-It is also common for small groups of friends or family to decide certain things based on voting.
-But democracy can exist outside of the human realm.
+Democracy exists primarily in legislatures, governing bodies, or decision-making boards like school boards or boards of directors.
+Even 18th-century pirates used democracy.
+It is also common for small groups of friends or family to decide certain things based on casual voting.

-Pros & Cons of Democracy:
+Pros & Cons of Democracy

-Pros / Advantages of Democracy:
+Pros / Advantages of Democracy

 Better for more people?
 Democracy is often seen as a fairer and less arbitrary form of government or ruling as it allows the "will of the people" to become enacted into law.
 To some degree, this prevents scenarios like a small, powerful minority exploiting a large, disenfranchised majority.